ManuelElizaldi/PyStrava/FunctionsDocumentation.md

       - Normally we use the entire list of workouts ids from the 'general_table' table.
    - Access token

-This function will output a table with all the workouts and its details.
+This function will output a json with all the workouts and the details that are not present in the 'general_table' table.
+This information can be used to build dashboards and statistical models.

+# CleanWorkoutJson
+This function will clean the output from the function 'GetAllWorkouts'.
+The following actions will be performed:
+   -